Rapinoe, Morgan: U.S. Soccer 'stood by' as abuse occurred

 - Stream ESPN FC Daily on ESPN+ (U.S. only)

-U.S. Soccer founded the NWSL and managed it up until last year.
-The letter was sent to current U.S. Soccer president Cindy Parlow Cone and former president, Carlos Cordeiro, who is running against Parlow Cone for the position in an election to be decided next month.
+U.S. Soccer founded the NWSL and managed it up until last year, and oversees the licensing of all youth and professional coaches in the United States.
+The letter was sent to current U.S. Soccer president Cindy Parlow Cone and former president Carlos Cordeiro, who is running against Parlow Cone for the presidency in an election next month.

 The federation did not suspend his coaching license or remove him from the league after the complaint in 2018.
-Dames resigned as coach of the Red Stars after the Post found out about the complaint and spoke to players who also alleged abusive behavior.
+Dames resigned as coach of the Red Stars in November after the Post found out about the complaint and spoke to NWSL players who also alleged abusive behavior.

-"The allegations documented in The Washington Post on Tuesday -- of systemic, egregious, and horrifying abuse of young girls by their soccer coaches -- are sickening," the players' letter said.
+"The allegations documented in The Washington Post on Tuesday -- of systemic, egregious, and horrifying abuse of young girls by their soccer coaches -- are sickening," said the letter, which Press also signed.
 "But what is worse is that this is yet another instance where the willful inaction of USSF's leadership jeopardized the health and safety of its players.

 "Over the years, while we played on the USWNT and in the National Women's Soccer League, many of us reported to USSF instances where, as adults, we experienced abusive conduct by our coaches.
 Now we have learned that this abusive treatment also was repeatedly reported by minors and that USSF failed to respond to protect these young players.
 That is utterly disheartening."